TheUntraceable/better-auth-opaque/README.md

 A Better Auth plugin that implements **zero-knowledge password authentication** using the **OPAQUE** protocol.

-This plugin allows you to build authentication systems where the server **never** sees, stores, or handles the user's raw password, providing exceptional security against a full database breach and active server compromise.
+This plugin allows you to build authentication systems where the server **never** sees, stores, or handles the user's raw password, providing exceptional security against a full database breach.

 ## Key Features